mandanasmi/comp-551-machine-learning/README.md

 # Comp551_ML
-Here are the Machine Learnign COMP-551 course projects for Winter 2018.
+Here are the Machine Learning COMP-551 course projects for Winter 2018.